Snackels/WRO_Future-Engineer_Sunflower/README.md

 ### The Robot

 Designing a robot is sometimes difficult.
 We need to design every part we intend to use, making it small, lightweight, fast, and effective.
 If it's too heavy, the robot will be slower.
-If it's too big, evading obstacles will be challenging.
+If it's too big, evading obstacles will take a lot of space.
 If it's ineffective, it won't be able to detect walls, obstacles, or walk properly.
 That's why we need to balance the robot, keeping it not too heavy, small, and fast to accomplish its mission.

 For this competition, there are rules regarding robot design, which include a requirement that the vehicle must be a four-wheeled vehicle with one driving axle and one steering actuator of any type.
 The use of a camera is highly recommended due to the mission's nature.